magento/devdocs/guides/v1.0/frontend-dev-guide/css-topics/css_debug.md

 </li>

 <li>
 Add your theme to Grunt configuration.
-To do this, in the <code>dev/tools/grunt/configs/theme.js</code> file, add your theme to <code>module.exports</code> like following:l
+To do this, in the <code>dev/tools/grunt/configs/theme.js</code> file, add your theme to <code>module.exports</code> like following:
 <pre>
 module.exports = {
     &lt;theme&gt;: {